 Target date

 In step 1, use the input field Target Date and the built-in calendar to select a target date for the factor.
 To build realistic graphs, this date should not be too far in the future, nor too close to the factor creation date, to create a timeline.
+The Target Date represents the estimate of the user until when the investment hypothesis will have been materialized.

 Target value